64bit/async-openai/async-openai/README.md

 This can be useful in many scenarios:
 - To use this library with other OpenAI compatible APIs whose types don't exactly match OpenAI.
 - Extend existing types in this crate with new fields with `serde` (for example with `#[serde(flatten)]`).
-- To avoid verbose types.
+- To avoid typing verbose types.
 - To escape deserialization errors.

+`*_byot` methods require same trait bounds as regular methods.

 Visit [examples/bring-your-own-type](https://github.com/64bit/async-openai/tree/main/examples/bring-your-own-type)
 directory to learn more.